peterasorensen/enable-copy-paste-all-websites/README.md

 4. Copy and paste the script I provided above into the editor.
 5. Save the script by clicking File > Save or by pressing Ctrl + S (Cmd + S on Mac).

+The above script is set to `*://*.mheducation.com/*`.
 The @match *://*/* line in the metadata block tells Tampermonkey to run this script on every website.
 You can change this to be more specific if you only want it to run on certain sites.

-When you visit a website, this script will automatically execute and modify the oncopy attribute of each element, if it is set to return false.
+When you visit a website, this script will execute when you try to copy (CMD+C on Mac) and modify the oncopy attribute of each element, if it is set to return false.
 This should enable the copy functionality on most sites that use this method to prevent copying.

 ## Example: Allow Copy Paste on McGraw Hill Connect readers